You may have heard that meditation can help you trade better.

 Contrary to what you may read on the internet, there isn't really one way to meditate properly.

-Instead, in my research and personal experience over the past 15 years, I have found that “proper” meditation is the type of meditation that you will actually do on a regular basis and that works for you.
+Instead, in my research and personal experience over the past 20+ years, I have found that “proper” meditation is the type of meditation that you will actually do on a regular basis.

 That being said, I think that the best thing that I can do for you in this post is to expose you several different types of meditation and sources of information so you can start your journey on the right foot and figure out what works for you.